Sunrise Manor, Nevada: History

 In 1957, North Las Vegas was planning for annexation of the area; the Clark County Commission did not approve of it and so created Sunrise Manor in May of the same year.
 It originally only consisted of the northern fraction of its modern-day boundary.
 By the time of the 1970 Census, the census-designated place of Vegas Creek was formed to the south of Sunrise Manor.
 It was dissolved in 1980, and added to Sunrise Manor the same year, roughly making Sunrise Manor's boundaries similar to its modern-day borders.

 In 2018, some of the residents of Sunrise Manor proposed incorporation as its own city.
 This proposed city would include Sunrise Manor and neighboring Whitney.
 Residents who were for incorporation argued that Sunrise Manor does not get enough recognition being part of Clark County and that a city would need to address crime, drugs, and homelessness, while residents who were against incorporation argued that incorporation will be costly and inefficient, comparing it to North Las Vegas.

+On January 31, 2026, the Federal Bureau of Investigation and the Las Vegas Metropolitan Police Department searched a home located on Sugar Springs Drive in Sunrise Manor, containing an illegal biology lab.
+The home had been owned by Ori Solomon (born 1970/71), an Israeli citizen.
+A similar lab had been found in Reedley, California in 2023.